-The combined sales of the Company's key products TechnegasPlus generators (Generators) and Patient Administration Sets (PAS), of \$9.47m was consistent with the prior year amount of \$9.44m.
-Both Technegas Generator units and revenues were consistent with that of the prior year.
+The combined sales of the Company's key products, TechnegasPlus generators (Generators) and Patient Administration Sets (PAS), of \$9.37m was consistent with the prior year amount of \$9.48m despite unfavourable foreign exchange impacts.
+Technegas Generator sales revenue increased by 4% in spite of unit sales falling by 4% as a result of price increases in Australia, Latin America and Canada.